-- after the second dose
+- · after the second dose

 - in those age 12 to 29 years

 - in males

-The Moderna vaccine has a higher risk of myocarditis and pericarditis than the Pfizer-BioNTech vaccine, especially for those age 12 to 29 years getting their primary series.
+The Pfizer-BioNTech vaccine has a lower risk of myocarditis and pericarditis than the Moderna vaccine, especially for those age 12 to 29 years getting their primary series.
 Research is still being done to find out more about the risk of these events after a third dose or a booster dose.